insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 title: "GOF - The hidden pattern."
 author: "Author"
 comments: true
-tags : [Pattern, Analysis, Strategy, Design]
+tags : [Design, Patterns, Analysis, Strategy]
 ---

 The Gang-Of-Four book has 24 patterns.
 And it only took me only about 12 years or so to get it, considering that I first encountered the book in 2005.